The Macroeconomic Imbalance Procedure (MIP) provides a framework for the coordination of economic policies across the European Union.

 When looking at the quality of MIP statistics, the following main features are worth highlighting:

 In the EU, a regular and comprehensive quality assessment of national Gross Domestic Product (GDP) is in operation in the frame of Gross National Income (GNI) being used for own resources purposes, of which GDP constitutes the predominant part.
-In addition, the results of the eighth annual quality reporting exercise under the European System of Accounts (ESA 2010) methodology were published in December 2024.
+In addition, the results of the annual quality reporting exercise under the European System of Accounts (ESA 2010) methodology were published in November 2025.3

 Eurostat’s annual quality reporting on national and regional accounts cover the components of the unit labour costs indicator and generally indicate only a few gaps in completeness and timeliness of regular transmissions.